greim/pmap/readme.md

 See https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map

+Caveats and notes:

-Caveat: differs from maps since keys are paths!
+ * Differs from maps since keys are paths!
+ * Also, the path can be any iterable, so `['a','b','c']` and `'abc'` are both valid path keys.
+ * Note that unlike ES6 maps, iteration order isn't guaranteed.